localstack/docs/content/en/tutorials/reproducible-machine-learning-cloud-pods/index.md

 The above command does not create a new version and requires a version already registered with the platform.
 {{< /alert >}}

 You can also attach an optional message and a list of services to a Cloud Pod using the `--message` and `--services` flags.
-Now that we have created a Cloud Pod, we can ask one of our team members to start LocalStack and load the Cloud Pod using the `load` command:
+You can check all the Cloud Pods in your organization over the [LocalStack Web Application](https://app.localstack.cloud/cloudpods).
+Now that we have created a Cloud Pod, we can ask one of our team members to start LocalStack and load the Cloud Pod using the `load` command.

 {{< command >}}
 $ localstack pod load reproducible-ml